ScaledMarkets/bddloadgen/README.md

 where a is a constant, t is the time, and c is a constant.

-We need to consider ramp functions that begin at t=0 and end at a point in the future, with r always positive.
+We need to consider bounded ramp functions that begin at t=0 and end at a point in the future, with r always positive.

 ## Inverse cumulative distribution function